Aalok416/Jarvis_intrahack2026/README.md

 CSS – to design and style the interface
-JavaScript – for trip filtering, recommendations, buttons, forms, and interactive features JSON – to store destination, budget, safety, and itinerary data Leaflet.js : for intersctive map
+JavaScript – for trip filtering, recommendations, buttons, forms, and interactive features JSON – to store destination, budget, safety, and itinerary data Leaflet.js : for interactive map
 6. Setup / Installation Instructions (how to run the project locally)
 7. AI Tools Used mandatory if any AI coding tools were used (see Technology Policy) Chatgpt, Claude Ai, Gemini